Understanding Dance Contracts

 Behave Yourself

 A studio owner that prides themselves on their school’s positive reputation will clearly communicate the expectations they have about their students’ behavior.
 They might address bullying (both in-person and cyberbullying), bad sportsmanship, attitude, and other toxic behaviors.
 These infractions may lead to consequences and/or dismissal from the team.
+The families of the dancers might be expected to conduct themselves appropriately as well.

 Some managers go a step further and outline behaviors their students must demonstrate at school and at home.
 For example, expectations regarding academic grades might be set, with dancers failing to meet those benchmarks placed on probation at the studio.